andersix/pitft_buttons/README.md

 * Button 1 (GPIO 22):
   - Run the Pi-Hole system updater
-    - Press this button when you see the display showing "Updates are available".
+    - Press and hold button for one second when you see the display showing "Updates are available".
       The update function checks to see if an update is needed, and does nothing if the PiHole is already up-to-date.
-      The display flashes while the updating is running.
+      Release button when the display begins flashing, indicating the the updater is checking and/or running.
-      Results are logged in syslog, so check /var/log/messages for results.
+      Results are logged in syslog, so use journalctl, and/or check /var/log/messages, for results.

 * Button 2 (GPIO 23):
-  - Run the Pi-Hole gravity updater
+  - Run the Pi-Hole gravity database updater
-    - Press button when you have added or changed Ad-lists and need to update Pi-Hole DBs.
+    - Press and hold button for one second when you have added or changed Ad-lists and need to update Pi-Hole DBs.
-      The display flashes while the updating is running.
+      Release the button when the display begins flashing, indicating the gravity updater is running.
-      Results are logged in syslog, so check /var/log/messages for results.
+      Results are logged in syslog, so use journalctl, and/or check /var/log/messages, for results.

 * Button 3 (GPIO 27):
   - Restart or Shutdown